OrangeGenomix/spark-deepvariant-examples/README.md

-# DeepVariantSparkExamples
+# Spark DeepVariant Examples
-Notebooks and examples for DeepVariant on Spark project.
+Notebooks and examples for Spark DeepVariant project.

-Deep Variant on Spark provides,
+Spark Deep Variant provides,
 * A fully optimized core algorithm that works about twice as fast as the original implementation.
 * Well documented interface integrated into Jupyter Notebooks.
 * Optimized example generation stage that runs fully in parallel.